sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/index.md

 ### Registration

 !!! note
-    If you want ot participate in the workshop, you need an account first.
+    If you want to participate in the workshop, you need an account first.
     Please create your account well in advance as your request needs to be checked.

 [You can request your account here :fontawesome-solid-paper-plane:](https://bylumuiportalplpna.azureedge.net/?access_domain=7dbea5bb-28b5-4059-bf2a-5b5bf6dae107){ .md-button }